zzoozzzz/mp0/README.md

 You should now be able to edit the files in the `src` folder and see the changes in your browser.

+### Deploying the MP
+In order for us to view and grade your MP, you will be deploying your webpage with Gitlab's pipelines.
+Due to [abuses with Gitlab's free pipeline](https://forum.gitlab.com/t/concern-about-gitlab-asking-for-credit-card/54479), you will need to provide a valid credit/debit card to verify you are a real user before deploying.
+You may see a $1 transaction on your account, don't panic, Gitlab does this to verify the card, **but no money will be transferred**.

 ## Grading Breakdown
 This assignment is worth 5% of your final grade.
 Breakdown is as follows:
 1. Correct HTML tags and content (2%)
-2. Correct CSS styling (%2)
+2. Correct CSS styling (2%)
-3. Correct Deployment and submission (%1)
+3. Correct deployment and submission (1%)

 ## Rules
 - This is an individual assignment.
 No collaboration is permitted.